beersiri69/Calculator/README.md

 > **Note:**
 > - <i class="icon-cog">  Test only

-#### <i class="icon-file"></i> Additive
+#### <i class="icon-file"></i> Addition
-this feature use for additive with two number by press " + " button
+this feature use for addition with two number by press " + " button

 #### <i class="icon-file"></i> Subtraction
-this feature use for Subtraction with two number by press " - " button
+this feature use for subtraction with two number by press " - " button